nelsonfigueroa/nelson.cloud/content/posts/2024-12-22-generating-dates-with-hugo.md

 ```

 {{< admonition type="note" >}}
 Always use `PM` (or `pm`) as the placeholder in the time string.
-Using `AM` in the time string will print the literal text `AM` as regardless of the actual time.
+Using `AM` in the time string will print the literal text `AM` regardless of the actual time.
 For example:

 ```go-html-template
 {{ now | dateFormat "2006-01-02 3:04AM" }}